Studying at the University of Education as an Exchange Student

-Our course calendar for guest students in the sumer semester 2019 lists all courses especially designed for international students.
+Our course calendar for guest students lists all courses especially designed for international students.

 Please note: Exchange students are required to enroll in at least five courses (introduction week not included) and obtain a minimum of 15 ECTS and maximum of 30 ECTS.
 It is mandatory to attend and actively participate in each class to gain the full credit points.
 In case of illness you may miss two lessons per course.
 Please contact your professor via e-mail to excuse your absence.

 A level of B2 (European Frame of Reference) in either German or English is required if you intend to attend the regular courses at our university.
 You are not allowed to participate in our regular course offer if your language skills do not meet the requirements.
 For students with a lower level of German or English we offer a special program with a limited range of courses.
 To view a model schedule please click here.

 Upon application you need to present a language certificate for each language you wish to study in.
 You may use a certificate of your home university.

 Additionally, your language skills will be tested after your arrival.
 The PH test is the basis for the selection of your classes here.
 At the end of the semester you will take another German test as a proof of your progress.
 You will get an official certificate for free that you may present at your home university.

 ERASMUS students are requested to upload a Learning Agreement on our Portal Mobility Online.
 You can find our academic program and course calendar on the LSF portal.

 Sudents from Freiburg University of Education’s official partner universities do not pay fees at the PH.
 Each student has to pay a contribution to the student union of 78€ per semester for social services.

 ECTS Credit Points and Transfer

 The ECTS credit point system is valid for all courses in all subjects at the PH.
 The number of credit points is usually shown in each course description.